A chance meeting has led me to Matthew’s gospel.

 The context of verse 36 is part of his response to “It is only by Beelzebub, the prince of demons, that this fellow drives out demons.”

-These pharisees attributed his work, God’s work, the Spirit’s work, to the devil.
+These Pharisees attributed his work, God’s work, the Spirit’s work, to the devil.
 A portion of his response includes this: “men will have to give an account for every careless word they have spoken.”

 Let’s take a look at the possibilities of what he was talking about.

 Matthew was a Jewish oriented writer and part of his mission seemed to be convincing the Jewish believers that Jesus was God, through lineage, prophecy, actions, and words.
 Chapter12 gives us a taste of many aspects of this.
 Since the Pharisees were notorious for their long eloquent prayers that truly meant nothing, Matthew went right for the heart.
 You will be held accountable for every word.

-Only seconds before Jesus made this statement of condemnation he made a startling statement, to those that heard it, that was very freeing, and a reference to a future act, the cross and his death.
+Only seconds before Jesus made this statement of condemnation he made a startling statement, to those that heard it, that was very freeing, and a reference to a future act, the cross, and his death.

-I tell you therefore, men will be forgiven any sin and blasphemy, but they will not be forgiven for blaspheming the Spirit.
-Whoever says a word against the Son of man will be forgiven, but whoever speaks against the holy Spirit will never be forgiven, neither in this world nor in the world to come.
-(Matthew 12:31-32 Moffatt NT)
+“I tell you therefore, men will be forgiven any sin and blasphemy, but they will not be forgiven for blaspheming the Spirit.
+Whoever says a word against the Son of man will be forgiven, but whoever speaks against the Holy Spirit will never be forgiven, neither in this world nor in the world to come.”
+Matthew 12:31-32 Moffatt NT)

 There seems to be a dividing line.

-The pharisees were educated and there should be no doubt about that.
+The Pharisees were educated and there should be no doubt about that.
 Paul was one, and his zeal drove him to murder early Christians.
 (Do not think naively that Stephen was the first and only.)
-And yet with all their education they could not see or understand that God stood before them.
-Matthew had the intent of pointing this fact out.
+And yet, with all their education, they could not see or understand that God stood before them.
+Matthew was still trying, all these years later, to point this fact out to them.

-Why, with all your education, would you make a statement like this; “When the Pharisees heard this, they replied, “He drives out demons only because their ruler Beelzebub gives him power to do so.”
-(Matthew 12:24 GNB)
+Why, with all your education, would you make a statement like this; “When the Pharisees heard this, they replied, “He drives out demons only because their ruler Beelzebul gives him power to do so.””
+Matthew 12:24 GNB)

-The pathetic aspect of this is that they did not have to go through the “great tribulation”, and that in itself exhibits a carelessness that is mind boggling.
-Even still God is not bringing about a judgment upon them because of this lack of activity on their part.
+The pathetic aspect of this is that they did not have to go through the “great tribulation”, and that in itself exhibits a disregard that is mind-boggling.
+Even still God is not bringing judgment upon them because of this lack of activity on their part.

 The Pharisees, do they not become the poison that begins to kill the tree?
-Alright, you caught me, I left out an aspect of Jesus response to the pharisees; his comments about trees producing good fruit.
+Alright, you caught me, I left out an aspect of Jesus response to the Pharisees; his comments about trees producing good fruit.
 So, let me interject them for a moment.

 If I want an Apple tree that is what I buy, therefore the tree is expected to produce a particular fruit.